-During the pandemic Ofsted put a halt to school visits.
+The Education and Skills service has responded effectively to the pandemic which included a halt on all formal Ofsted visits.
 To ensure the schools were supported throughout the pandemic the School Improvement Team focused on the schools' best endeavours to continue to make progress with pupils and that Leadership including governance was sighted on ensuring the safety of all the school population, despite the challenges presented to them.